Te Kooti Whenua Māori

 There is overlap between districts.
 Many Waikato-Maniapoto cases were held in Auckland (Taitokerau), and Tauranga minute books are under Waikato-Maniapoto.
 Some South Island cases were held in the North Island.

 Many copies are held, in microfilm some to after 1975 and reproduction forms.
-All are listed on Archway.
+Find them in Collections search.

 In 2012 the Maori Land Court Minute Books were inscribed on the UNESCO Memory of the World New Zealand Register.